bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 3: 00:03:56

-Yeah, yeah.
+Yeah.
 Like I said, we hadn't really met each other before.
 So at one point Ruben was like, well, it's going to be hard to coordinate.
 I'm in Utrecht and I was like, dude, I'm in Amsterdam.
 This is perfect.
-So then I would catch the train down to Utrecht about once a week and we'd sit in a Starbucks and.
+So then I would catch the train down to Utrecht about once a week and we'd sit in a Starbucks.

 Speaker 2: 00:04:11

 Yep.
 Talk for hours.
 A lot of fun and very useful.
-I think, especially, so the funny thing is even though like the, the previous episode, which by the way is episode 58, so just a correction there.
+The funny thing is even though like the, the previous episode, which by the way is episode 58, so just a correction there.
 Although it's very accurate, there were still a bunch of details that were very tricky to work out.
 We're not really going to go into them, I think, for this discussion, because they're not really relevant for understanding the protocol necessarily.
 But there was still a lot of work to be done, and we had a lot of pitfalls, like malleability issues, things like that.